-Certain travel expenses incurred in connection with an approved, specified transplant (heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures) performed at a designated CME or BDCSC that is 75 miles or more from the recipient's or donor's place of residence are covered, provided the expenses are authorized by the claims administrator in advance.
+Certain travel expenses incurred in connection with an approved, specified transplant (heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures) performed at a designated CME that is 75 miles or more from the recipient's or donor's place of residence are covered, provided the expenses are authorized by the claims administrator in advance.
 The plan's maximum payment will not exceed \$10,000 per transplant for the following travel expenses incurred by the recipient and one companion or the donor:

-- Ground transportation to and from the CME or BDCSC when the designated CME or BDCSC is 75 miles or more from the recipient's or donor's place of residence. - Coach airfare to and from the CME or BDCSC when the designated CME or BDCSC is 300 miles or more from the recipient's or donor's residence - Lodging, limited to one room, double occupancy - Other reasonable expenses.
-Tobacco, alcohol, drug expenses, and meals are excluded.
+- Ground transportation to and from the CME when the designated CME is 75 miles or more from the recipient's or donor's place of residence. - Coach airfare to and from the CME when the designated CME is 300 miles or more from the recipient's or donor's residence - Lodging, limited to one room, double occupancy - Other reasonable expenses.
+Tobacco, alcohol, drug, and meal expenses are excluded.